 Reclaimed teak is almost exclusively “Old-Growth” timber.
 These trees grew slowly in natural, unmanaged forests over 100 to 150 years.
 Slow growth means tight growth rings.
 Tight rings result in higher density and a much higher concentration of natural oils and silica.

-• Silica Content: Reclaimed teak is incredibly high in silica, which acts as a natural abrasive that blunts saws but also makes the wood nearly impenetrable to water.
+• Silica Content: Reclaimed teak is notably high in silica, which acts as a natural abrasive that blunts saws but also makes the wood highly resistant to water penetration.

 • Tectonquinones: These are the natural oils that make teak famous.
-In old-growth reclaimed wood, these oils are saturated throughout the heartwood, providing a permanent, chemical-free shield against termites and dry rot two massive issues in the Balinese landscape.
+In old-growth reclaimed wood, these oils are saturated throughout the heartwood, providing a permanent, chemical-free shield against termites and dry rot two persistent issues in Bali’s climate.

 Fast-Growth Porosity